x0rb3l/Discovery_and_Counter_Infiltraion/README.md

-# PowerShell
+# DCI Scripts
-PowerShell scripts from Discovery and Counter Infiltration Class
+Scripts and notes from Discovery and Counter Infiltration Course